LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ### Heatmap Presentation

-A [heatmap](https://en.wikipedia.org/wiki/Heat_map) is a two-dimensional representation of event intensity through color changes.
-When matching a heatmap to a map, the state of event intensity can be expressed at different scales depending on the scale of the map used.
-It is a very common and powerful data representation tool.
-However, when drawing a heatmap, the user must confirm that the characteristics of the data are suitable for presentation by a heatmap, otherwise it is easy to be confused with the graphical data interpolation representations such as IDW and Kriging that we introduced in Chap 5.
-For example, we take the O3 concentration data of the EPA air quality data as an example, and draw the corresponding heat map as follows:
+A [heatmap](https://en.wikipedia.org/wiki/Heat_map) is a graphical representation that uses color variations to show the intensity of events in a two-dimensional format.
+When integrated with a map, a heatmap can effectively illustrate the intensity of events at various scales, depending on the map's scale.
+It's a widely used and powerful tool for visualizing data.

+However, it's important to ensure that the characteristics of the data are suitable for heatmap representation.
+Otherwise, it can be easily confused with other graphical data interpolation methods like IDW (Inverse Distance Weighting) and Kriging, which we discussed in Chapter 5.
+As an example, let's use the O3 concentration data from the EPA air quality dataset to create a corresponding heatmap.
+This approach will demonstrate how heatmaps can effectively visualize specific data points, like pollution levels, across a geographic area.

 ```python
 m6 = leafmap.Map(center=(23.8, 121), toolbar_control=False, layers_control=True)